notary stamping notary stamping

 Ever needed something notarized?
 Maybe you bought a house and needed a loan.
 Or maybe a friend gave you Power of Attorney during an emergency.
 Whatever the case, you probably had to find a notary.
 But maybe you weren’t sure where to begin.
 Everyone knows the term, but what is a notary?

-Notaries are neutral third parties who confirms the signer is who they say they are.
+Notaries are neutral third parties who confirm the signer is who they say they are.
 And they also verify the signer’s understanding and consent.
 Notaries play a huge role in fraud protection!
 They’re making sure things are done properly.

 A notary is an added layer of protection in validating legal documents.
 And a great source of extra income.
 So if you’re new to the notary game, read on!